esr360/One-Nexus/src/ui/modules/elements/form/README.new.md

       <Form.Field type='checkbox' id='somethingDangerous' label='I too like to live dangerously' />

       <Form.ControlledElement id='someWarning' hidden={true} visibility={[showSomeWarning]}>
-        This is some custom content that is hidden by defauly; it will become visible when the `somethingDangerous` checkbox is checked
+        This is some custom content that is hidden by default; it will become visible when the `somethingDangerous` checkbox is checked
       </Form.ControlledElement>

       <Button type='submit'>Submit</Button>